-5.1.11 Due to different vehicle manufacturers and vehicles there are several types of pad wear indicator used.

-Wear indicator using built-in potentiometer.
+- 5.1.14 Due to different vehicle manufacturers and vehicles there are several types of pad wear indicator used. - a) In-pad normally closed indicator circuit is broken when pad wear reaches limit (see Fig.). - b) In-pad normally open indicator circuit is made when pad wear reaches limit (see Fig.). - c) Wear indicator using built-in potentiometer.
 This is available either as an on/off version or as a continuous signal version which can be linked to the vehicle's electronic monitoring systems (see Fig.).